Prioritizing Safety First

 Ensuring Employee Safety

-Infotech is operating on the recommendations of the CDC, World Health Organization (WHO), and other leading health organizations.
-As such, we have transitioned our employees to remote work until further notice.
-This is essential to the nationwide attempt to flatten the curve through smart social practices.
-Additionally, it’s important to note that:
+Infotech is operating on the recommendations of the CDC, WHO, and other leading health organizations.
+We’ve transitioned our employees to full-time remote work until further notice.
+This is essential to the nationwide attempt to flatten the curve through social distancing efforts.

 - Infotech is no stranger to remote work.
-We have always supported remote employees and have the infrastructure in place to go fully remote without a high degree of challenge.
+We have always supported remote employees and have the infrastructure in place to create a fully-remote workforce without a high degree of challenge.

-Travel is core to how we conduct business.
-During the coronavirus outbreak, we are limiting travel.
-To help ensure containment plus employee and customer health, all but the most essential travel will be halted.
-In addition, we will not be attending our typical slate of trade shows and conferences.
+To help ensure containment plus employee and customer health, all travel has been halted.
 Until further notice, we are transitioning on-site meetings, implementations and any trainings with our customers to virtual experiences.
-Infotech has the tools in place to keep projects moving forward through virtual platforms to maintain business as usual while prioritizing safety.
+We have tools in place to keep projects moving forward through virtual platforms to maintain business as usual while prioritizing safety.

 Customer Support Hours & Availability

 Our customer support team is fully operational and ready to take your call or email.
-Please note we have reduced the number of customer support staff working on site at Infotech in our effort to support social distancing.
-We always focus on maintaining a level of excellence in customer support, and we will continue to do so even as our team adjusts to providing the majority of our support remotely.
+While it is our goal to maintain the same standard of customer support that our users appreciate, we ask for your patience as our team adjusts to providing our support remotely.
 Support hours can be found here.

 Compassion & Responsibility

 We believe that these measures are part of our shared responsibility to combat the COVID-19 outbreak.
-Over the next several weeks, not everything is going to go as planned.
-We will learn a lot.
+Not everything is going as expected right now, and we are all learning a lot about ourselves, about each other, about the world.
 But in between the chaos and uncertainty is an opportunity to come together in compassion during an epidemic that affects everyone from every walk of life.
 Our final recommendations:

 - Be kind - many are anxious and a harsh word helps nobody.

-- Be smart - ask yourself if sticking to your routine is worth potentially risking the health of your life and others’ lives.
+- Be smart - ask yourself if sticking to your routine is worth potentially risking the health of your life and others’.

 - Be safe - wash your hands, practice social distancing, don’t incite panic.